vaicine/cv/README.md

 An online catalogue empire.

-* Backend and front-end development on Catalink consumer facing websites, as well as maintence of backend systems
+* Backend and front-end development on Catalink consumer facing websites, as well as maintenance of backend systems

 **Skills/technologies:**
 PHP, Javascript, HTML, CSS, MySQL, Photoshop, Illustrator